 in cases where the state is offering something more than asylum to the refugee – when it is offering permanent resettlement to someone who does not automatically qualify for it.
 States are surely permitted to do this, in the same way that they can offer resettlement to refugees who have been granted asylum elsewhere, and when they do so it is reasonable to take account of the refugee’s prospective contribution.
 Could those who are moved elsewhere under a burden-sharing arrangement complain about the unequal treatment they are receiving?
 I do not think so.
 The important point is that they are treated equally at the point at which their claim to asylum is assessed, and thereafter in ways that respect their human rights.
-That the state does more for some refugees than it is obliged to do is not an injustice to the others.
+That the state does more for some refugees than it is obliged to do is not an injustice to the others. (p.91)

 This argument is not limited to economic contribution since, as Miller argues in the following chapter, states can legitimately value a wide range of types of contribution (for example, sporting talent).
 However, the argument raises an issue analogous to the brain drain problem in that offering more than refugee status to refugees currently settled elsewhere (or who the state would otherwise look to settle elsewhere) who have valuable skills effectively allows wealthy liberal democracies to cherry-pick from the refugee population so that the benefits that accrue to states from hosting refugees are unevenly distributed.
 It might be objected that if ‘Poor, Human Rights Protecting’ State A that currently hosts valuable refugee V does not offer V a status greater than refugeehood, then ‘Wealthy Liberal Democracy’ State B has the right to do so and V has the right to take up the offer.
-This seems reasonable at least in cases where the skills that make V valuable to State B do not have the same value to State A but, for a wide range of valuable skills (e.g., in health care), both State A and State B will have reason to make the offer and realistically State B is likely to win as the more attractive offer even if State A more urgent need of the relevant skills. the residents (refugees and citizens) of State A could reasonably complain about such cherry picking just as they may do so in relation to ‘brain drain’ migration refugees in State A could specifically complain that this will communicate a message to the citizens of State A that refugees who don’t receive such offers (or are sent on from State B to State A under a burden-sharing agreement) are not viewed as potentially valuable contributors, rather they are what is left when the valuable refugees have been taken out.
-Contra Miller, this suggests to me that a state does more for some refugees than it is obliged to do can thereby engage in injustice to .
+This seems reasonable at least in cases where the skills that make V valuable to State B do not have the same value to State A but, for a wide range of valuable skills (e.g., in health care), both State A and State B will have reason to make the offer and realistically State B is likely to win as the more attractive offer even if State A more urgent need of the relevant skills.
+Two objections arise.
+First, the residents (refugees and citizens) of State A could reasonably complain about such cherry picking just as they may do so in relation to ‘brain drain’ migration.
+Second, refugees in State A could specifically complain that this will communicate a message to the citizens of State A that refugees who don’t receive such offers (or are sent on from State B to State A under a burden-sharing agreement) are not viewed as potentially valuable contributors, rather they are what is left when the valuable refugees have been taken out.
+Contra Miller, this suggests to me that a state that does more for some refugees than it is obliged to do can thereby engage in injustice to other states and to those refugees not selected.

-Perhaps the most controversial part of Miller’s argument, however, occurs in the context of his claim that it may legitimately be the case that not all refugees receive protection.
-There are two steps :
+Perhaps the most controversial part of Miller’s argument (pp.92-93, see also Miller 2007: 226-7 & 2013), however, occurs in the context of his claim that it may legitimately be the case that not all refugees receive protection.
+There are two steps to the argument he advances:

-[1] A state that has set an overall immigration target, on grounds that are publicly justified, can also take steps to ensure that the number of refugees it admits does not exceed that target.
+[1] A state that has set an overall immigration target, on grounds that are publicly justified, can also take steps to ensure that the number of refugees it admits does not exceed that target. (p.92)